czbiohub-sf/2021-opencell-microscopy-automation/README.md

 ## Usage examples
 The script is called using a CLI.
 Some common examples are shown below.
 See `scripts/run_acquisition.py` for all CLI arguments.
 ```
-// start an acquisition in test mode, using the mocked MicroManager API
+// start an acquisition in test mode and using the mocked MicroManager API
 // (this does not require mm2python or MicroManager)
 python ./scripts/run_acquisition.py \
 --data-dir ./tests/output/ \
 --pml-id PML0000 \
 --plate-id P0000 \
 --platemap-type none \
---mock-micromanager-api \
---mode test
+--mode test \
+--mock-micromanager-api

-// start an acquisition in test mode, using the real API and well A1 for the test
+// start a full-plate acquisition, using mm2python and the real MicroManager API
 python ./scripts/run_acquisition.py \
---data-dir ./tests/output/ \
---pml-id PML0000 \
---plate-id P0000 \
---platemap-type none \
---mode test
---test-well A1

-// start a full-plate acquisition, using the real API
-python ./scripts/run_acquisition.py --pml-id PML0123 --plate-id P0021 --platemap-type none
+--pml-id PML0123 --plate-id P0021 --platemap-type none
 ```

 ## Development